 Comfort Shield® Barrier Cream Cloths

 Using a basin to clean patients after an incontinence episode puts them at risk for nosocomial infection.
 Studies show basins are contaminated with bacteria, including multi-drug resistant organisms and gram-negative bacilli.1,2 Removing the basin from your incontinence care protocol and replacing it with rinse-free Comfort Shield® Barrier Cream Cloths can help reduce infection risk from cross contamination and waterborne infections.
-START A FREE TRIAL
+START A TRIAL

 Comfort Shield helps you clean and protect your patient’s skin after an incontinent episode.
 Comfort Shield has all the cleansers, moisturizers and protectants you need to perform incontinence care right in the cloth.
 This helps you meet the Wound Ostomy and Continence Nurses Society’s recommendation to use combined products to save time and make caregiving easier.3

 Comfort Shield’s unique 3% dimethicone barrier formulation helps protect your patients’ sensitive skin from the harsh effects of incontinence moisture.4

 Sage can help standardize your patient hygiene protocol, reduce steps and eliminate basins with three proven interventions.
 Our products can also help you conserve water!

 Incontinence is a significant risk factor for skin breakdown.1 Research shows that by applying a barrier after each incontinence episode, skin breakdown can be reduced.2 Shield Barrier Cream Cloths with dimethicone help you provide consistent patient care by applying an effective barrier every time.
 Each cloth delivers all-in-one skin cleansing, moisturizing, deodorizing, treatment and barrier protection.